 The government is going on the offensive.

-This website receives a lot of emails from homeowners wondering about HARP and whether they're eligible to refinance.
-Here are some of the common HARP misconceptions.
+This website receives a lot of emails from homeowners wondering about HARP and whether they’re eligible to refinance.
+Here are some of the common HARP questions (and their sometimes-surprising answers).

 Yes, you can refinance with HARP if you have a second mortgage.
 However, in accordance with HARP guidelines, you cannot combine your two mortgages in a cash-out refinance.